Ditch Diet Culture: How Intuitive Eating & Therapy Improve Mental Health

 Discover the Satisfaction Factor

 Satiety is an important piece of the eating puzzle and helps us to feel full.
 The way our food looks, feels, tastes, and smells are all components of a satiating meal or snack.
+Here are some easy tips for increasing your satiety at meals.

 Feel Your Fullness